 Uber and Lyft drivers should have insurance to cover any injuries incurred in an accident they caused.
-Rideshare companies require their drivers to carry a personal auto liability policy, while also providing additional coverage under certain circumstances.
+Rideshare companies require their drivers to use their personal vehicles and carry a personal auto liability policy while also providing additional coverage under certain circumstances.

 Both Uber and Lyft provide at least $1 million in liability coverage for drivers when they are picking up a rider or have a rider in the vehicle with them.
-However, navigating these types of accident cases can be challenging.
+However, a rideshare driver’s personal insurance policy may be the determining factor if the app was off when the accident occurred.
+Navigating these types of accident cases can be challenging.
 Our team can help.

 There Should Be Insurance to Cover Your Accident Losses